 The jury is aware of the GPA differences between countries and even between universities, and takes it into consideration.

 If you have a very good GPA, but a low ranking, and you succeed in the test and in the interview, you have good chance to be selected.

 - Is there any age limit to apply in the ParisTech International Admission Program?

 Double degree programs: there is no particular age limit to apply, but there might be an age limit for some scholarship programs like Eiffel.

 Candidates from Cambodia, China, Hong Kong, India, Indonesia, Japan, Lao, Macau, Malaysia, Singapore, South Korea, Taiwan, Thailand, and Vietnam can apply to the Paris International Admission Program within two year after obtaining their bachelor degree.

 - Can you apply in English, French or in your own language?

-The application form is in English and you can fulfill it in English or in French.
-You can submit the required documents in French if available.
+The application form is in English and you can fill it in English or in French.
+You can submit the required documents in French, if available.

-The online test is since 2020 only in English.
+Since 2020, the online test is only in English.

-The two referrals can write their recommendation letters in English, French or even as an exception, if English of French is not possible, in their own language.
+Recommendation letters can be written in English, French or even as an exception, if English of French is not possible, in another language (Spanish, Portuguese, Chinese).